pixotchi/Pixotchi-Eco/README.md

 - `POST /api/agent/test-conversation` – End-to-end integration test

 ## Configuration Notes
-- Strict CSP/security headers live in `middleware.ts`.
+- Strict CSP/security headers live in `proxy.ts` (previously middleware.ts).
 If embedding new iframes/RPC domains, update CSP and CORS accordingly.
 - Prefer private Base RPCs with multiple endpoints for automatic failover.
 - If using the paymaster, ensure `_PUBLIC_CDP_*` are set; the app runs without it if omitted.